 And surely enough, guests who had gone out on the morning safari start trooping in, brimming with stories experiences are compared, and photographs passed around.

-The spa at Svasara is still work-in-progress, and it is too hot to swim, so I curl up with a book and a tall glass of nimbu pani at the common lounge.
+The spa at Svasara did not exist back then (it does now), and it is too hot to swim, so I curl up with a book and a tall glass of nimbu pani at the common lounge.
 I can barely wait for the afternoon safari to begin our Pune friend has also turned up for the weekend with his son.
 Immediately after lunch, we all pile into the jeep towards Kolara Gate, chatting about the hottest feline stars of the season.

 Kolara Gate is practically next to the resort and we are there in a couple of minutes, way before the gates open for the evening.
 Maya is the name on everyones lips here, just as it was back at Svasara.
 In a forest filled with macho males, with impressive names like Matkasur and Gabbar, I have to admire the way Maya has quietly acquired celebrity status.

-As we scour the jungle in search of wildlifeany wildlife, it soon becomes clear that the animals have retired into the shade.
-The forest is absolutely still, brown and stark, with not even the customary herd of chital in sight.
+As we scour the jungle in search of wildlife - any wildlife, it soon becomes clear that the animals have retired into the shade.
+The forest is absolutely still, brown and stark, with not even the customary herd of spotted deers in sight.

 The forest here is of the typical central Indian variety a mixture of open meadows and dense woods, with dry deciduous trees like teak, bamboo, mahua and tendu.
 And apart from the tiger, Tadoba holds a variety of fauna, including leopards, sloth bear, chital, sambar, dhole and gaur.